What to do when someone dies

 Bennetts Funeral Directors will arrange for your loved one to be collected and brought into their care.
 This will be at the soonest available time, so long as a medical practitioner has confirmed the death.

-When someone dies in hospital
+What to do when someone dies in hospital

 Will the hospital issue a Medical Certificate of Cause of Death?

-A doctor at the hospital will usually issue a Medical Certificate of Cause of Death if the cause of death is known.
-If the cause of death is unknown or not yet confirmed the HM Coroner’s office may become involved.
+When the cause of death is known, a hospital doctor will usually issue a Medical Certificate of Cause of Death.
+However, if the cause is unknown or unconfirmed, HM Coroner’s office may get involved.

 Where is my loved one kept if they die in hospital?